dgonzales1222/greends-pml/README.md

 ---

 <details markdown="block">
 <summary> 9.
-Neural networks (May 15, 2026): backpropagation, gradient descent, forward pass, backward pass, PyTorch, optimizer, ... </summary>
+Neural networks (May 15, 2026): backpropagation, gradient descent, forward pass, backward pass,  optimizer, ... </summary>

 - See (Raschka et al, 2022), Chapter 12: pp 389 to the end,  and Chapter 13: Going Deeper – The Mechanics of PyTorch, namely the MNIST project (ppp 436-439)